-This website presents a wide variety of soundscapes recorded around Essex.
-They include historic recordings taken from the Essex Sound and Video Archive and new recordings made by Stuart Bowditch to capture the sounds of Essex in the 2010s.
-We hope you enjoy comparing how the sounds of the county have changed over the last century.
+The Essex Sounds map presents soundscapes recorded around Essex: historic recordings in the Essex Sound and Video Archive, new recordings made by Stuart Bowditch to capture the sounds of Essex in the 2010s, and public contributions as people share what their Essex sounds like.
+Let us know what you think of the site!

 This website began in 2016 as part of the Heritage Lottery Funded project, You Are Hear: sound and a sense of place.
 The project is digitising and cataloguing a number of recordings held by the Essex Sound and Video Archive to better preserve them and improve access to them.
 We are putting the digitised files online for everyone to enjoy from the comfort of your own home.
 As well as adding clips to this site, we are also running tours of audio-video touchscreen kiosks; tours of listening benches; and installing listening benches in communities across the county.
 You can read more about the project on our blog here.